NanoMapper/NanoMapper/README.md

 ## The basics

-NanoMapper alleviates the supremely tedious business of mapping (applying) one object (the source) onto some other object (the target).
+`NanoMapper.NET` alleviates the supremely tedious business of mapping (applying) one object (the source) onto another object (the target).

 This is accomplished using the `ApplyTo(...)` object extension method found in the `NanoMapper` namespace.